SpecFlowOSS/SpecFlowWiki/Installation.md

+_Note:_ If you are new to SpecFlow, we recommend checking the [[quick introduction guide|http://go.specflow.org/getting-started]] first.

 SpecFlow consists of three components:

 * The **IDE Integration** that provides customized editor and test generation functions in your development environment, like Visual Studio 2012.